-As you grow older, you may ask yourself whether your personal goals leave you with the time, energy, and financial resources to start a family.
+As you grow older, you may ask yourself whether your personal goals leave you with time, energy, and financial resources to start a family.
 You may also start to formulate a plan for the future to put yourself in a more ideal position to have a family.

 Once you’ve begun having children, family planning can help you space your pregnancies so you’re more likely to stay healthy and have healthier babies.

-Family planning also is one of the best ways to avoid an unintended pregnancy, so you’re less likely to have to consider other options, such as abortion.
+Family planning also is one of the best ways to avoid unintended pregnancy, so you’re less likely to have to consider other options, such as abortion.

 Research shows that spacing pregnancies very close together can be less healthy.
 Becoming pregnant less than six months after giving birth is associated with an increased risk of:

 Low birth weight

 Second-born children also are more likely to have autism if you became pregnant less than 12 months after giving birth to your first child.

 What are My Contraception Options?

 Finding the right birth control and using it consistently is one of the best ways to manage the timing and number of pregnancies you have.
 The four main types of contraception offered at Michigan Avenue Center for Health are: